iwfcv2023/iwfcv2023.github.io/pages/submission.md

 Test your laptop or upload your slides to the conference computer If you use the conference computer, remember to embed (and not link) all videos into the presentation file

-The LCD projector has both VGA and HDMI connections.
-While the projector is compatible with wide-size (16:9 or 16:10) presentation slides, the size (aspect ratio) of the screen is standard-size (4:3).
-So, be sure that a wide-size presentation will be reduced in size to fit the screen width.
+The LCD projector has HDMI connection(no RGB VGA connector).The projector is compatible with wide-size (16:9 or 16:10) presentation slides, so, recommend a wide-size screen width slides.

 The speed of the internet connection will be limited.
 We do not recommend you to use video-streaming or online-demonstration in your presentation.